How To Make An Epoxy Resin River Table

 - Choose Your Wood Slab

-- Cut the slab
+- Cut and Shape the Wood

 - Flatten the Slab

-- Clamp the Wood Slabs In Place
+- Prepare the Slabs

 - Remove the Mold